-XXXIX.
+XL.
 Broward Youth Reentry Program (BYRP)

-The Broward Youth Reentry Program (BYRP) is a collaboration between key community stakeholders providing expertise and insights about the needs of youth with behavioral health issues involved in the criminal justice system who are being sent away to a commitment program.
-BYRP consists of a four-phase treatment and support program to serve youth and young adults in conjunction with their families and caregivers.
-The goal is to provide the needed supports and services to successfully transition to adulthood in the community upon completion of a commitment program and decrease the chances of the youth reoffending.
+The Broward Youth Reentry Program (BYRP) initially began in 2019 as a collaboration between key community stakeholders providing expertise and insights about the needs of youth with behavioral health issues involved in the criminal justice system who are being sent away to a commitment program.
+An expansion grant was obtained to continue the program as BYRP2 which focuses on diverting young people ages 12-21 years old with a history of serious and violent chronic offenses with a prolific arrest history leading to repeated detainment or commitment for up to 21 days.
+These arrests and detainments often impede their access to mental health and substance use services.
+BYRP2 will provide individualized services to meet the mental health and substance use needs of the young people and their families.
+The goal is to provide the needed supports and services to successfully transition to adulthood in the community and decrease the chances of the youth reoffending.
 Community-based supervision and aftercare services help to reduce recidivism as well as increase the likelihood of young people attending school and going to work.